pippim/pippim.github.io/stack.md

 Pseudo tags are created in front matter when a keyword is found in an answer.
 If that keyword is not a tag for the question already then it is added as a tag in front matter.
 Normally in Stack Exchange tags are only defined for the question.
-However you might want to use tags that highlight your answer.
+However, you might want to use tags that highlight your answer.
 That is what "Pseudo Tags" are for.

 Let's say for example you include a lot of Conky displays in your answers to illustrate